-#This is a output-module to direct log-output to #The use of this output-module is not enabled.

-#In this option you can set a syslog facility.

-#In this option you can set the level of output.
-The #Emergency, Alert, Critical, Error, Warning, Notice, '''
+#This is a output-module to direct log-output to several #The use of this output-module is not enabled. #In this option you can set a syslog facility. #In this option you can set the level of output.
+The #Emergency, Alert, Critical, Error, Warning, Notice, #Emergency, Alert, Critical, Error, Warning, Notice, #Info and Debug. '''